-- In the late 1960s India formalised a strict ban on the hunting of tigers and leopards, followed closely by Nepal and elsewhere.
+In the late 1960s, India formalised a strict ban on the hunting of tigers and leopards, followed closely by Nepal and elsewhere.
 In 1971, a census in India suggested there were only 1 972 tigers left in the wild, prompting then Prime Minister Indira Gandhi to press the panic button.
 The Indian government formed a committee, which later led to the official launch of Project Tiger (a much-needed tiger conservation programme) in 1973.

 Project Tiger initially designated nine protected areas as official tiger reserves: Corbett, Palamau, Simlipal, Manas, Sunderbans, Kanha, Melghat, Ranthambhore and Bandipur; Periyar and Simlipal were added in 1979, and over the years other areas have been declared tiger reserves and are also therefore eligible for government funding

-- Project Tiger now forms part of the National Tiger Conservation Authority (NTCA) and today there are 50 tiger reserves in India, covering just over 2% of the country
+Project Tiger now forms part of the National Tiger Conservation Authority (NTCA) and today there are 50 tiger reserves in India, covering just over 2% of the country

-- India, Nepal and Bangladesh all have opportunities for seeing Bengal tigers in the wild; in India, perhaps Corbett, Ranthambhore, Bandhavgarh, Panna, Kanha, Pench, Satpura, and Tadoba offer the best chances; in Nepal, both Chitwan and Bardia National Parks are prime tiger habitat
+India, Nepal and Bangladesh all have opportunities for seeing Bengal tigers in the wild; in India, perhaps Corbett, Ranthambhore, Bandhavgarh, Panna, Kanha, Pench, Satpura, and Tadoba offer the best chances; in Nepal, both Chitwan and Bardia National Parks are prime tiger habitat

-- The greatest threat to global tiger populations is the destruction of natural habitat and human encroachment
+The greatest threat to global tiger populations is the destruction of natural habitat and human encroachment

-- Initiated in 2013, the Village Wildlife Volunteer Programme aims to conserve and protect the tiger populations within Ranthambhore Tiger Reserve.
+Initiated in 2013, the Village Wildlife Volunteer Programme aims to conserve and protect the tiger populations within the Ranthambhore Tiger Reserve.
 Under this initiative, 30 volunteers, or ‘guardians’, (typically herders or farmers that live on the outskirts of the reserve) help to monitor tigers outside the reserve, report any suspected poaching activity and keep track of any issues arising from cattle deaths caused by tigers.
-Our &Beyond Asia team has been sponsoring one village guardian, with the aim of sponsoring a second guardian this year.
+Our &Beyond Asia team has been sponsoring one village guardian, with the aim of sponsoring the second guardian this year.

 White tigers are neither albino nor a subspecies; the white colouration is actually due to a lack of orange pigment

-- The white tiger has been occasionally, and historically, sighted in the forests of Assam, Bengal and central India; no white tiger has been seen in the wild since 1958
+The white tiger has been occasionally, and historically, sighted in the forests of Assam, Bengal and central India; no white tiger has been seen in the wild since 1958